acgetchell/mundus-atrox/src/game/spellcasting.md

 Some classes, like the [Artificer](artificer.md), can change known spells by tinkering with their spellcasting focus.
 Other classes, like [Wizards], write down formulae in their spellbooks.
 The number of known spells can exceed the number of prepared spells.

 [Arcane Tricksters] and [Wizards] must prepare spells from their list of known spells.
+For all other classes, there is no distinction between known spells and prepared spells.

 **Only prepared spells can be cast.**